19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (8C) Notwithstanding subsections (2A), (6), (7B) and (8A) and section 27, where any amount which a relevant member is entitled to withdraw from his retirement account under subsection (7), or which is due to a relevant member under section 27K(6), has been transferred or paid by the Board into his ordinary account, the Board may, on his application, permit him to withdraw that amount.

-(9) Where a member or his spouse owns any immovable property of a value equal to or exceeding the minimum sum, the Board may permit the member —
+(9) Where a member or his spouse owns any immovable property of a value equal to or exceeding the minimum sum, the Board may, on an application made before 1st January 2013, permit the member —

 (a) to withdraw the amount referred to in subsection (6C)(b) or part thereof from his account with an approved bank or his retirement account; or